 Metabolic disorders with rheumatic complaints

-Diseases such as gout that cause symptoms similar to arthritis or osteoarthritis - for example, immobile fingers or swollen and painful joints.
+These are diseases, such as gout, that cause symptoms similar to arthritis or arthrosis - for example, immobile fingers or swollen and painful joints.

 Non-inflammatory rheumatic diseases of the soft tissues

-Also commonly referred to as "soft tissue rheumatism", this refers to fibromyalgia, which manifests itself through non-specific severe pain in various parts of the body.
+Also commonly known as "soft tissue rheumatism", this refers to fibromyalgia, which manifests itself through non-specific severe pain in various parts of the body.

 Relieve painful side effects of rheumatism